joungmin-choi/CS5824-final/README.md

 2. After selecting the DEGs, prepare the final dataset for breast cancer subtype classification based on the BP-optimized neural network, where each row represents **sample**, and column represents **gene**.
 You can find the example case in the **10cv_datasets** directory, which consists of 10cross-validation datasets used in our project.

-3. Based on the optimization algorithm you want to run, select in the **BP-optimized-BRCA-subtype-classifiers** directory and run **python3 algorithmName-net.py**.
+3. Based on the optimization algorithm you want to run, select in the **"BP-optimized-BRCA-subtype-classifiers"** directory and run **"python3 algorithmName-net.py"**.

 * Ant lion optimization (ALO): ALO-net.py
 * Sine cosine algorithm (SCA): SCA-net.py